-4) Vividhashcha prithakcheshta, the many actions or functions of the pranas within the physical and subtle bodies.
-Also anything that takes place internally
+- Vividhashcha prithakcheshta, the many actions or functions of the pranas within the physical and subtle bodies.
+Also anything that takes place internally.

 No wonder we are bound up in the net of our actions–even the simplest and most innocent ones!
-There are no “little” acts.
+There are no small or insignificant acts.
 Since every single deed involves a tremendous amount of instruments, it also produces effects on those instruments, which include our mind and heart.
-Is it any wonder, then, that Krishna has already said: “This My Maya composed of the three gunas is difficult to penetrate” (7:14).
+Is it any wonder, then, that Krishna has already said: “This divine illusion [maya] of mine made of the gunas [gunamayi] is difficult to go beyond” (7:14)?

 The dream and the dreamer

-“This being so, he who sees his Self as the doer does not really see, because of the fact that he has not perfected his understanding” (18:16).
 Akritabuddhhitvan means to have an incomplete, imperfect, or unperfected understanding.
-An important implication here is that the individual is capable of perfecting his understanding–that he must.
+An important implication here is that the individual is capable of perfecting his understanding, and therefore he must.
 But until he does so, he will misunderstand himself and the world around him.
 For him, all his experiences and those involved in them are only a dream.

-The dreamlike nature of the world is perceived the world over.
+The dreamlike nature of the world is perceived the world over, though it is a doctrinal principle only in Sanatana Dharma–a revealing fact.
 Even poets such as Edgar Allan Poe (“All that we see or seem is but a dream within a dream.”) and Shelley (“Lift not the painted veil which those who ‘live’ call ‘Life.’”) wrote about the dream-nature of the world.